 The Companies Act, 2013 opens a new segment for organizing a business in India by providing the concept of One Person Company (OPC) which is a legitimate way to incorporate a company with only one member.
-OPC is similar to the existing concept of Sole-proprietorship with separate legal entity distinct from its proprietors and promoters.
-OPC can run and undertake its business like Sole-proprietorship with the status of Company.
-This form of business is already flourished in some of the developed countries like USA, Singapore, China and various other countries in Europe.
+OPC is like the existing concept of Sole proprietorship with separate legal entity distinct from its proprietors and promoters.
+OPC can run and undertake its business-like Sole-proprietorship with the status of Company.
+This form of business has already flourished in some of the developed countries like USA, Singapore, China and various other countries in Europe.
 This new concept of business may encourage various small and medium size enterprises doing business as sole proprietors to organise their business into the corporate domain.

 Sub-section 62 of Section 2 of the Companies Act, 2013 defines OPC as a company which has only one person as a member where all the legal and financial liabilities are limited to the company only and not to its Member.
 This model has been shifted from the existing concept of Companies Act, 1956 where a minimum of two members are required to incorporate a private limited company in India.

 Sub-section 68 of Section 2 of Companies Act, 2013 provides for the definition of private company to include OPC.
-This implies that all the provision of the Companies Act, 2013 applicable to private company shall also be applicable to OPC unless otherwise expressly excluded from the compliance.
-Section 3 of the Companies Act, 2013 further clarifies that OPC shall be treated as private company for all legal purpose with only one member.
+This implies that all the provision of the Companies Act, 2013 applicable to a private company shall also be applicable to OPC, unless otherwise expressly excluded from the compliance.
+Section 3 of the Companies Act, 2013 further clarifies that OPC shall be treated as private company for all legal purposes with only one member.

 An OPC can be formed in any of the following category:

 An OPC limited by shares shall comply with the following requirement:

 Every OPC shall include, in its name, the words ‘One Person Company’ in brackets below the name of such company, wherever its name is printed, affixed or engraved.